Non Standard Minor Arcana

 Macavity (In page of swords mode?) :P

 The Non Standard Minor Arcana thread was originally posted on 19 Sep 2002 in the Using Tarot Cards board, and is now archived in the Forum Library.
-Read the active threads in Using Tarot Cards, or read more archived threads.
+Read the threads in Using Tarot Cards, or read more archived threads.